What it captures

 Service matching

-When deployment events include aservice field, Periscope matches it against your repositories to correlate deployment data with PR activity.
-It tries:
+When deployment events include aservice field, Periscope automatically matches it against your repositories to correlate deployment data with PR activity.
+Using the repository name as your service name provides the most reliable matching.

 What the integration enables